 Radiology Section Chiefs (Major)

 This designation can be a bit technical.
 Theoretically, the radiology section chief for a radiology residency program can be different from the head of the section in a department.
 However, these individuals run the individual subspecialty rotations for a radiology residency.
-Individual faculty members answer to their own respective section chiefs in one of many academic areas.
-The section chief may also perform many other duties such as setting up protocols for technologists, introducing new procedures, signing off on resident competencies and curriculums, making sure that the subspecialty curriculum is appropriate, and more.
+Individual faculty members answer to their respective section chiefs in one of many academic areas.
+The section chief may also perform many other duties such as setting up protocols for technologists, introducing new procedures, signing off on resident competencies and curriculums, ensuring that the subspecialty curriculum is appropriate, and more.

 Associate Program Director (Colonel)